chrisant996/clink-flex-prompt/README.md

 - [ ] _TBD: publish via scoop?_

+# Fonts

+Flex prompt can use fancy characters to make the prompt look nice.

+However:
+1. If you copy/paste from the screen to somewhere else, then fancy characters may not be readable by other people depending on what font they're using.
+2. Some of the fancy characters require special fonts.
+The [nerd fonts](https://nerdfonts.com) site has a large selection of special fonts.
+The fancy characters are Powerline symbols, and some icon characters.
+You can also manually configure flex prompt to use just about any special characters, though the configuration wizard only offers the most common ones.

+Here are some recommended fonts:
+- [Meslo Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  and an even better version is available from the zsh [powerlevel10k theme's site](https://github.com/romkatv/powerlevel10k/blob/master/font.md).
+- [Cascadia Code](https://github.com/microsoft/cascadia-code/releases):  recent versions of this font include Powerline symbols, but the font doesn't include icon characters.
+- [Caskaydia Cove Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Cascadia Code that adds many icon characters.
+- [FiraCode Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Fira Code that adds Powerline symbols and many icon characters.
+- [RobotoMono Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/):  this is a patched version of Roboto Mono that adds Powerline symbols and many icon characters.
+- And there are many other fonts to have fun with -- enjoy!

 # Configuration Wizard

 Flex prompt can be easily customized via its configuration wizard.